mlss-skoltech/tutorials_week2/README.md

 # MLSS 2019 Skoltech tutorials - <b>week 2</b>
 This is the official repository for Machine Learning Summer School 2019, which is taking place at Skoltech Institute of Science and Technology, Moscow, from 26.08 - 06.09.

-This repository will contain all of the materials needed for MLSS tutorials for the first week (26.08 - 31.08).
+This repository will contain all of the materials needed for MLSS tutorials for the second week (02.09 - 06.09).

 ## The list of the current tutorials published (will be updated with time):
+* DAY-6 (02.09): Alexnader Notchenko, Nicolò Cesa-Bianchi - Graph Neural Networks: https://github.com/mlss-skoltech/tutorials_week2/tree/master/graph_neural_networks
+* DAY-6 (02.09): Alexander Korotin, Matus Jan Telgarsky - Deep Learning Theory: https://github.com/mlss-skoltech/tutorials_week2/tree/master/deep_learning_theory

 # Running the tutorials on Google Colaboratory: